Automated, sequential email messages are a great way to describe drip campaigns in plain English.

 - Effortlessly stay in touch with your past customers

-Scriptly provides professionally written scripts that you can start using as they are or customize to better suit your business.
-These scripts or email swipes will help you write high-converting sales copy right away, even if you’ve never written a line of sales copy before.
+Scriptly provides professionally written scripts that you can use as they are or customize to suit your business better.
+These scripts or email swipes will help you write high-converting sales copy immediately, even if you’ve never written a line of sales copy before.

 As a Scriptly user, you’ll get instant access to:

-- Page builder – Create any kind of customizable landing page.
+- Page builder – Create any customizable landing page.
 All templates are tested and proven to convert to paid traffic.

-- Customer avatars – No need for a separate tool to define different customer avatars, to customize your marketing material to address different target groups.
+- Customer avatars – There is no need for a separate tool to define different customer avatars to customize your marketing material to address other target groups.
 We have it all covered in Scriptly.

-- VSL creator – Video sales letter can be easily created using Scriptly’s well-structured templates.
-For every part of the sales letter script you can choose the sales copy that resonates with your audience.
+- VSL creator – Video sales letters can be easily created using Scriptly’s well-structured templates.
+For every part of the sales letter script, you can choose the sales copy that resonates with your audience.

-- Webinar creator – Create your next webinar is minutes, not hours, with this unique fill-in-the-blank formula.
-The webinar creator is a handy tool that will help you get past the writer’s block in an instant.
+- Webinar creator – Create your next webinar in minutes, not hours, with this unique fill-in-the-blank formula.
+The webinar creator is a handy tool that will help you get past writer’s block instantly.

-If you want to succeed in your drip marketing, you must be able to track and analyze data.
-See, you may be successful at attracting tons of traffic to your website.
-But, what if only 2% of those visitors convert, while the rest remain anonymous?
-Don’t you want a way to identify who they are, track their behavior and keep them coming back?
+If you want to succeed in drip marketing automation, you must be able to track and analyze data.
+See, you may be successful at attracting tons of targeted website traffic.
+But what if only 2% of those visitors convert, while the rest remain anonymous?
+Don’t you want a way to identify who they are, track their behavior, and keep them coming back?
 Of course you do.

 How are users acting when they visit your website?
-In today’s competitive times, obtaining meaningful data is an important part of a successful marketing plan.
+In today’s competitive times, obtaining meaningful data is an integral part of a successful marketing plan.

 This is where Statly comes into the picture.
 As the complete tool that helps you in real-time tracking of users leveraging the sales funnel strategy, it can immensely help your chances of converting traffic into sales.
-Statly helps you obtain meaningful data so you can make the right business decisions.
+Statly enables you to obtain meaningful data to make the right business decisions.